 Under Sensor Configurations, you will see all connected depth sensors.
 If you do not see all sensors, make sure all of your USB and power connections are secure, and click the refresh icon next to the number of sensors connected.

-By default, the toggle is undisclosed to reveal the stream configuration of each connected sensor.
 Here you can adjust the stream configuration, sensor video settings, and advanced settings.
 Set the following Stream Configuration for best results in your calibration.
+You can collapse the settings of each sensor to navigate easier.

 - Set the Color Resolution to 720p for the best performance during calibration.
 This setting is for calibration only, and can be changed to a different resolution without needing to recalibrate once it's time to record.